macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - marking/grading is excessive
 - emotional stress of not keeping great people/ideas due to lack of funding
 - lots of competing demands/opportunities
-- people management is suddenly key, and not something I'd be trained to do
+- people management is suddenly key, and not something I'd been trained to do
 - massive reduction in time for thinking/science/coding etc.
 - have to transition to having others do the research for you, which can be difficult.
 - increased importance of networking (impact, policy, funders)